emorgan05/farmers-markets-rails/spec.md

 - [X] Include nested resource show or index (URL e.g. users/2/recipes) Includes items as a nested resource, so the url is vendors/1/items

-- [ ] Include nested resource "new" form (URL e.g. recipes/1/ingredients)
+- [X] Include nested resource "new" form (URL e.g. recipes/1/ingredients) items are nested under vendors all item paths are nested under vendors, including new, edit, and delete

 - [ ] Include form display of validation errors (form URL e.g. /recipes/new)

 Confirm: